-- Tire size can be found in the technical specifications and in their homologation certificate - Tire condition has to be checked every time you want to ride your motorcycle.
+Tire size can be found in the technical specifications and in their homologation certificate

+Tire condition has to be checked every time you want to ride your motorcycle.
 Before leaving, check tires for punctures and nails or other sharp objects that might have become embedded in them.

 Refer to the specific regulations in your country for minimum tire tread requirements.
-We recommend you replace the tires at the latest when - Tire pressure should be checked regularly on a "cold" tire.
+We recommend you replace the tires at the latest when the tread is down to 2 mm.

+Tire pressure should be checked regularly on a "cold" tire.
 Proper pressure ensures optimum driving comfort and extends the life of your tires.